• Free Tours

 At the heart of this barrio is the magnificent old Cathedral.
 Go into light a candle or gaze at the 13 geese who reside in its Gothic cloister.

-I love relaxing with a glass of wine while sampling great local food in the many bars and eateries that dot this area.
+Wind down with a relaxing glass of wine while sampling delicious local treats in the many bars and eateries that dot this area.

 12- Gràcia neighbourhood